 The New National Curriculum

-The New National curriculum for England will be taught in all maintained primary and secondary schools from September 2014.
-For pupils in year 6 the new English, Mathematics and Science programmes of study will be introduced from September 2015.
+The New National curriculum for England was started from September 2014 and is taught in all maintained primary and secondary schools .
+For pupils in year 6 the new English, Mathematics and Science programmes of study were introduced from September 2015.

-The following document contains 6 A3 sheets, each of which presents an outline of the content of the new National Curriculum from 2014 for each year group.
+The following document contains 6 A3 sheets, each of which presents an outline of the content of the new National Curriculum for each year group.